voteliquid/blog/_posts/2017-04-08-liquid-privacy.md

 DAN:
 Mostly anonymous delegation.

-MATT:
-So to be delegated to... means removing anonymity?

-DAN:
 No one else can see who you delegate to.

 MATT:
 That's how it should be.
+So to be delegated to... means removing anonymity?

 DAN: